-Bread Pudding is the PERFECT dessert for the holidays made with day old bread, half and half, sugar, and vanilla, and only 45 minutes to bake!
+Sweet Bread Pudding is the PERFECT dessert for the holidays made with day old bread, half and half, and vanilla, and only 45 minutes to bake!

-We know how important finding the perfect dessert is once the holidays come around, and you can be prepared this year with Ultimate Apple Crisp, Award Winning Gingerbread Cookies, and Classic Gingerbread Cake!
+We know how important finding the perfect Dessert Recipe is once the holidays come around, and you can be prepared this year with Ultimate Apple Crisp, Award Winning Gingerbread Cookies, and Classic Gingerbread Cake!

 Bread Pudding is an old fashioned dessert that always makes its way to our table on the holidays.
 It’s made out of cubed bread with a sweet vanilla half and half and egg custard.
 You can serve bread pudding topped with a sauce, like vanilla sauce (recipe below) or praline sauce (pictured).

 You can add more flavor to your pudding with things like chocolate chips, a drizzle of caramel sauce, or a teaspoon of cinnamon and a dash of nutmeg.
 This bread pudding recipe is more traditional with raisins.

 Try serving this for dessert at a Christmas or Easter party and it will be gone within minutes!
 Plus it’s the perfect way to use up leftover bread from the night before.
 A scoop of Homemade Vanilla Ice Cream on the side will make this a complete treat!

 Making your own bread pudding is incredibly easy as it is made with simple ingredients.
 This particular recipe is especially useful if you have stale bread that you don’t want to waste.

 - Step One: Preheat oven and gather your prepared baking dish with nonstick cooking spray or butter.

 - Step Two: In a mixing bowl, combine all the ingredients, except for the bread which goes into the egg mixture only after it has been mixed together well.

 - Step Three: Let the mixture sit for an hour to become the perfect consistency for baking.